Join the Verbate community to learn and grow alongside leaders from other non-profit and community organizations.

 If you’re not already involved in your company’s ERGs, make an effort to learn with an open mind.
 You can find a leader or a DEI advocate at your company that can tell you more about the program, different groups and ways to get involved.
 If your company has an intranet or a central ERG program, ask for a link so you can start to read and learn more via those resources.

 If you identify with one of the groups, join!
-Sound simple, but so many people miss out on an opportunity to join groups early on in their journey with their company.
+Sounds simple, but so many people miss out on an opportunity to join groups early on in their journey with their company.
 As soon as you join, you’ll get to participate at whatever level you feel comfortable with.

 One of the most common questions people have about ERGs goes something like this: